Guides

 As you switch between Rails HTML controller requests, you will only load the HTML and you will not reload JavaScript and stylesheets.
 This definitely can make an app perform better, even if the JavaScript and stylesheets are cached by the browser, as they will still require parsing.

-1. react-router handles the back and forward buttons, as does TurboLinks.
+1. React Router handles the back and forward buttons, as does Turbolinks.
 You might be able to make this work.
 Please share your findings.

 2. You want to do code splitting to minimize the JavaScript loaded.